brentvatne/brentvatne.github.io/_posts/2015-03-26-facebook-login-with-react-native.markdown

 function in our `AppDelegate` - you can just replace the `return YES` at the end of the existing one with the return statement in the guide.

-Once this is in place, replace the index js file with:
+Once this is in place, replace the `index.ios.js` file with:

 {% highlight javascript %}
 var React = require('react-native');